ergonode/docs/docs/backend/cookbook/new_aggregate_root.md

     }
 }
 ```
-And aggregate root constructor should look like this
+Aggregate root constructor should look like this
 ```php
     /**
      * @param NoteId $id